jgaskins/neo4j.cr/README.md

 - Streaming results, letting us send a query and consume its result lazily
   - For example, if we query 1000 results, we could defer deserializing them until the application needs them, potentially saving on processing
   - I don't know if this would be the default
+- `bolt+routing`
+  - I'm checking out the Java driver to see how they handle routing between core servers in Enterprise clusters

 ## Acknowledgements/Credits